Proper Maintenance of Airguns

 How to sight in a gun

 Sighting in guns is something that many people don't have a good grip on.
-Here's some tips I would suggest, especially considering most of our customers are going to be casual shooters:
+Here's some tips we would suggest:

 Shoot from a rest.
 Doesn't have to be fancy, can be a rolled up jacket or towel on a table top.

 Start shooting from a close range, 5 to 10 yards with open sights.
 10 to 15 yards with a scope.